ICU Discharge Summary for TPA Insurance Claims: A Complete Guide

 “Background history of Type 2 Diabetes Mellitus (15 years, on oral hypoglycaemics), Hypertension (8 years, on amlodipine 5mg), and Chronic Kidney Disease Stage 3 (baseline creatinine 1.8 mg/dL).”

-Why it matters: Comorbidities justify a more prolonged and complex ICU course.
+Comorbidities justify a more prolonged and complex ICU course.
 A diabetic patient with community-acquired pneumonia is expected to have slower recovery than a previously healthy patient with the same condition.
-Undocumented comorbidities make the ICU course appear unexpectedly complicated, raising flags.
+Undocumented comorbidities make the ICU course appear unexpectedly complicated, raising flags with reviewers.

 4. Clinical Course — Day-by-Day Narrative